 Domestic Violence Program

-The Domestic Violence Program was established in the First Municipal District (Chicago) in 1979 and has since expanded to all five (5) suburban districts.
-Program clients are persons found guilty of violent behavior against an intimate partner and who have received a court order of reporting conditional discharge or reporting supervision.
-Casework staff who are specially trained in domestic violence provide probationary supervision, group intervention, and requisite abuser treatment to domestic violence offenders.
-By integrating the authority and sanctions of the court with state-of-the-art abuser treatment intervention in a court-based setting, the Social Service Department attends to victim safety, maximizes the impact of treatment, and works within the judicial process to hold offenders accountable for their abusive behavior.
+The Domestic Violence Program is a state-of-the-art treatment intervention that complies with the standards for abuser treatment as set forth in the Illinois Protocol for Domestic Abuse Batterers Programs.
+The Program serves clients throughout Cook County who have been found guilty of violent behavior against an intimate partner and who have received a court order of reporting conditional discharge or reporting supervision.
+Casework staff are specially trained to provide probationary supervision, group intervention, and requisite abuser treatment to domestic violence offenders in a court-based setting.
+The goal of the program is to attend to victim safety, maximize the impact of treatment, and work within the judicial process to hold offenders accountable for their abusive behavior.